Ravi-Raghavan/ESE-5460-Final-Project/notebooks/unimodal/text/Milestone #2_Ravi.md

 The customized Trainer is then initialized with the model, datasets, training arguments, and metric computation function.
 This setup defines the full fine-tuning pipeline.

+## Fine-Tune Pretrained Model by Freezing BERT and Updating the Classifier

+In this step, we leverage a pretrained BERT model for feature extraction while keeping its weights frozen.
+Only the final fully connected (FC) classification layer is updated during training.

 ## Evaluate Pretrained Model
 This section evaluates the pretrained (non–fine-tuned) BERT model on the training, validation, and test datasets.
 Evaluation metrics are computed using the previously defined functions.